openluopworld/simon_speck_on_avr/Triathlon-C/README.md

 [4] <a href="http://www.ece.utep.edu/courses/web3376/Links_files/MSP430%20Quick%20Reference.pdf" target="_blank">mov(.b) @rs+, rd</a><br>

 # AVR
 &nbsp;&nbsp;Most of the 133 instructions require a single cycle to execute.
 The rich instruction set in combimed with the 32 8-bit general purpose registers(r0-r31) with single clock access time.
-Six of the 32 8-bit registers can be used as three 16-bit indirect register pointers(X, r26-r27; Y, r28-r29; and Z, r30-r31) for addressing the data space.<br><br>
+Six of the 32 8-bit registers can be used as three 16-bit indirect register pointers(X, r26-r27; Y, r28-r29; and Z, r30-r31) for addressing the data space.<br>
+&nbsp;&nbsp;The instructions are described in details in the <a href="" target="_blank">instruction set</a>.
+It's very easy to understand.<br><br>

 1. Instruction <b>ldi r26, low(key)</b> and <b>ldi r27, high(key)</b> can not be used in assemble c.
 It should be like this <b>ldi r26, lo8(key)</b> and <b>ldi r27, hi8(key)</b>.<br>

 2. Despite using <i>#include"constants.h"</i>, some const values, such as KEY_SIZE, NUMBER_OF_ROUNDS and so on, can still not be used directly.
-Therefore, immediate numbers are used.<br>
+Therefore, immediate numbers are used.
+Maybe the values in the C file are not visible to assemble codes.<br>

 3. The second operand of <b>adiw"</b> is [0, 63]. <br>
 Therefore, <b>adiw r18, 176</b> is wrong(operand is out of range).
 It can be replaced by:<br>